srikailash/srikailash.github.io/_posts/2020-06-21-Dad, you are a multitasker!!.md

 **Migrations:**

-He says that almost 70% of the order are migrations.(chaning one ornament to another) Apparently, they can't escape migrations either.
+He says that almost 70% of the order are migrations.(changing one ornament to another) Apparently, they can't escape migrations either.

 **Cost of failures:**